phaserjs/phaser/README.md

 * Bug: Sprite x/y gets shifted if dynamic from the original value
 * Input CSS cursor those little 4-way arrows on drag?
 * Stage CSS3 transforms!!!
 Color tints, sepia, greyscale, all of those cool things :)
+* Cameras should have option to be input disabled + Pointers should check which camera they are over before doing Sprite selection
+* Can Cameras be positioned within the world?

 V1.0.0